UtrechtUniversity/visibility-check/README.md

     - Email: `test@example.com`
     - Password: `password`

-Change these credentials immediately in any non-test environment.
+**!!
+Change these credentials immediately in any non-test environment !!**

 ## Manual Backend Setup
 Only needed if you do not use Docker and prefer running locally or on your own server.

 1. Create the database and set connection details in `backend/.env`.
-2. Run migrations to create tables (in backend/ directory):
+2. Generate an APP_KEY it will be written to the `.env` file
     ```bash
+    php artisan key:generate
+    ```
+3. Run migrations to create tables (in backend/ directory):
+   ```bash
    php artisan migrate
    ```
-3. Seed the database with initial content (in backend/ directory):
+4. Seed the database with initial content (in backend/ directory):
    ```bash
    php artisan db:seed
    ```

 ## Frontend Development (Local)
 To further deevelop and customize the app you can run the React dev server for a fast feedback loop; the server rebuilds on file save.